 However, those first settlers were hardly the first residents of this continent.
 When they arrived, only the ruins of three previous civilizations remained: the technologically hyper-advanced Kaldarians, the powerful and necromantic Tharsians, and the mysterious, arcane Aelinarans.

 “Every word he uttered came with the roar of thunder, the cries of generations lost to weakness.
-He proclaimed that the unification of Lotus would finally bring peace to the continent.
-And a sea of faces shouted their allegiance to him.
-He is Raikoro, Herald of the Eleven; He Who Mastered Lightning; The Speaker of Roaring Thunder; Grand Marshal of Sahan; and the Son of Keratis.”
+He proclaimed that the unification of Lotus would finally bring peace to the continent, and a sea of faces shouted their allegiance to him.
+He is the Herald of the Eleven; He Who Mastered Lightning; The Speaker of Roaring Thunder; Grand Marshal of Sahan; and the Son of Keratis.”

 — Snippet taken from a Lotesian broadsheet